yateendra/yateendra.github.io/_posts/2014-12-31-chrome-crash.md

 5   libsystem_pthread.dylib         0x00007fff8f18a96f pthread_mutex_unlock + 184
 {% endhighlight %}

-We definitely see the thread getting killed and then trying to abort itself with whatever it was trying to do before the kill signal was received.
-On line 5, we notice the same <code>pthread\_mutex\_unlock()</code> call, our main culprit here.
+We definitely see the thread getting aborted and then trying to get killed with whatever it was trying to do before the kill signal was received.
+On line 5, we notice the same <code>pthread\_mutex\_unlock()</code> call, our main suspect here.

 The rest of the stack trace seems rather mysterious as to what led to the crash.
 We see that the thread was clean when started but something happened between line 20 to line 5.
 {% highlight bash %}